Mihndim2020/Space-Travelers-Hub/README.md

 - Run in your terminal `npm run start` to see the run the app in your default browser.

 - You should see the rockets page as the page loads.

+- Click on the various links in the Navigation bar to Navigate to the different pages.

 ## Authors